- At-home DNA kits aren't all the same and offer different kinds of test results

 There are other types of testing that some, but not all, kit companies can do.
 This includes mitochondrial DNA testing, which traces the mother's lineage, and Y-DNA testing, which focuses on the paternal line.
 (Autosomal testing can't differentiate between the two.)
 Essentially, different types of testing can yield different results.

 It is important to note that these tests are almost never 100% accurate.

 How does the at-home testing work?

 Once you purchase your at-home DNA test kit, you'll register the kit online -- arguably the most important step of the process, because the only way you can view your results is by registering your kit before you ship it back.
 After you've registered it, you'll put a DNA sample (saliva or a cheek swab) into a box and send it to the designated lab for testing.
-Some of the kits feature free shipping (like Ancestry) while others like 23andMe tack on an additional charge for shipping.

 In a matter of weeks, your online portal will be updated with results that can show you migratory maps, pie charts of your ethnic breakdown, and potentially health information.

 Which DNA testing kit is right for me?

 As mentioned above, not all at-home DNA testing kits offer the same tests.
 We've broken down some of the more popular ones below and who they're the best fit for.